NathanBunge/SpreadsheetApp/README.md

 ### Cell referencing
 Cells that start with "=" and have cell names inside the text string (i.e. A2 or C8) will have their value set to the referenced cell's value.

-#### Events Updating
-If a cell changes, all the cells that are referencing that cell will also update their values.
+**Events Updating:** If a cell changes, all the cells that are referencing that cell will also update their values.
 This is done by subscribing to the cell's proterty changed event.

-#### Circular reference checking
-Cells that reference themselves or reference a cycle of cells will display an error text message to avoid circular references.
+**Circular reference checking:** Cells that reference themselves or reference a cycle of cells will display an error text message to avoid circular references.

 ### Exspression Tree